-- B. Absence due to injury or illness incurred on the premises or during a directed activity related to school functions shall not be charged against the teacher's sick leave.
-The Board shall pay to such a teacher the difference between his/her salary and benefits received under the Worker's Compensation Act for the remainder of such absence, not to exceed one year from the date of accident. - C. A teacher absent from work because of his/her contracting a contagious disease which has infected more than 25% of the school's student population at one time (as verified by district attendance records) shall suffer no loss of compensation and shall not be charged with sick leave. - D. A teacher called for jury duty shall be fully compensated for lost time.
-The Board retains the right to ask judicial authority to excuse a teacher from jury duty if it would create a hardship on the district.
-Any pay received for jury duty will be turned in to the school district in order to qualify the individual for full pay. - E. Leaves of absence with pay, not chargeable against leave days, shall be granted in connection with an appearance before a court or an administrative agency when the teacher is subpoenaed as a witness.
-Leave with pay shall not be granted if the teacher is found guilty of a felony or misdemeanor, or if the teacher is a plaintiff in a suit against the Board or if the teacher is connected with any MERC hearing involving the Board and the LEA unless the teacher is subpoenaed by the Board.
+B. Absence due to injury or illness incurred on the premises or during a directed activity related to school functions shall not be charged against the teacher's sick leave.
+The Board shall pay to such a teacher the difference between his/her salary and benefits received under the Worker's Compensation Act for the remainder of such absence, not to exceed one (1) year from the date of the work-related incident giving rise to Worker's Compensation coverage.

+- C. A teacher absent from work because of his/her contracting a contagious disease which has infected more than 25% of the school's student population at one time (as verified by District attendance records) shall suffer no loss of compensation and shall not be charged with sick leave. - D. A teacher called for jury duty shall be fully compensated for lost time.
+The Board retains the right to ask judicial authority to excuse a teacher from jury duty if it would create a hardship on the District.
+Any pay received for jury duty will be turned in to the District in order to qualify the individual for full pay. - E. Leaves of absence with pay, not chargeable against leave days, shall be granted in connection with an appearance before a court or an administrative agency when the teacher is subpoenaed as a witness.
+Leave with pay shall not be granted if the teacher is found guilty of a felony or misdemeanor, or if the teacher is a plaintiff in a suit against the Board or if the teacher is connected with any MERC hearing involving the Board and the Association, unless the teacher is subpoenaed by the Board.
 A teacher may use personal business leave when subpoenaed for a reason not covered above.

-Leave days with pay shall not be granted if the teacher is a plaintiff in a suit against the Board, or if the teacher is connected with an unfair labor practice hearing involving the Board and the LEA.
+Leave days with pay shall not be granted if the teacher is a plaintiff in a suit against the Board, or if the teacher is connected with an unfair labor practice hearing involving the Board and the Association.

 F. The Board may grant a sabbatical leave of one (1) year, upon application, in accordance with Section 1235 of the Revised School Code.
-If a sabbatical leave is granted, the Board will provide 1/2 of the current annual salary for one (1) teacher, provided said teacher returns to the Laingsburg Community Schools for a period of not less than one full year after completing the sabbatical leave.
-The one-half of the salary earned during the sabbatical leave shall be added to the teacher's regular salary and prorated over the regular pay period of the following year, either 21 or 26 payments.
+If a sabbatical leave is granted, the Board will provide one-half (1/2) of the current annual salary for one (1) teacher, provided said teacher returns to the District for a period of not less than one (1) full year after completing the sabbatical leave.
+The one-half (1/2) of the salary earned during the sabbatical leave shall be added to the teacher's regular salary and prorated over the regular pay period of the following year, either 21 or 26 payments.
 The teacher shall continue to receive fringe benefits as provided by the Board while on sabbatical leave.
 The application shall state the reasons for requesting, and the use that is to be made of, a sabbatical leave and shall be presented to the Board by March 1st of the year before which the leave is requested.